-When speed is valued more than ever, there is no room for hoarding information or keeping it out of the purview of employees.
+When speed is valued more than ever, there is no room for hoarding information or keeping it out of the purview of frontline employees.
 Even more, a truly global business needs to have a single point of access for all of its supply chain information so that partners can execute efficiently.

-2. Increasing Real-Time Communication
+2. Facilitate Real-Time Communication

 This new paradigm requires collaboration and cooperation across the supply chain, instead of focusing on zero-sum competition.
 All aspects of the supply chain must be securely connected and communicate effectively in order to survive.